-- i) Does the College have a structure in place to support and coordinate the implementation of an internal quality assurance system? - ii) Does the College have in place an approved and widely disseminated quality assurance policy?

-- iii) Does the College have an efficient internal quality assurance system? - iv) Does the College have mechanisms in place to monitor and regularly evaluate whether the achievements are in line with the expected outcomes? - v) Does the College use the instrument of benchmarking for analysing the quality of its activities and management? - vi) Does the College have a structured method for obtaining feedback from the stakeholders? - vii) Does the College use outcomes from monitoring and evaluation, and benchmarking activities to continuously improve the quality its activities?
+- i) Does the University has a structure in place to support and coordinate the implementation of an internal quality assurance system? - ii) Does the University has in place an approved and widely disseminated quality assurance policy? - iii) Does the University has an efficient internal quality assurance system? - iv) Does the University has mechanisms in place to monitor and regularly evaluate whether the achievements are in line with the expected outcomes? - v) Does the University use the instrument of bench-marking for analysing the quality of its activities and management? - vi) Does the University has a structured method for obtaining feedback from the stakeholders? - vii) Does the University use outcomes from monitoring and evaluation, and bench-marking activities to continuously improve the quality its activities?